 Graduates of the UBC Master of Health Leadership & Policy (MHLP) in Seniors Care are ready to step into a range of professional roles to lead and manage services that provide patient-centred seniors care in community and institutional contexts.

 Our graduates stand out with their unique combination of skills.
-Over the course of their 12 full-time (or 24-month part-time) postgraduate degree they have expanded their knowledge of seniors care through courses from UBC School of Nursing.
+Over the course of their 12-month full-time or 24-month part-time postgraduate degree they have expanded their knowledge of seniors care through courses from UBC School of Nursing.
 They have also gained business and leadership skills through classes offered from UBC Sauder’s Robert H. Lee Graduate School.

 Experienced professionals with specialized skills